RGB-Tools/rgb-lib/README.md

   default limit (e.g. 1024); should that happen, the limit needs to be increased (e.g. `ulimit -n 3072`); running tests in smaller batches (e.g.
   `cargo test send` is also possible)
+- while running tests, the number of open files increases with time, as spawned threads for RGB services never exit and cannot be stopped at the moment; even if the maximum number of open files is increased, running all tests still triggers errors (e.g. `Zmq(Too many open files)`); the test process also may hang when ran in parallel, to have the test process complete (although errors will still happen and run time increases) call it with `--test-threads=1`

 ## Roadmap
 - add an API to extend `BlindData` expiration